Knoxville Personal Injury Attorney

 If the deceased had started a personal injury lawsuit before dying, the spouse or next of kin can continue that lawsuit against the defendant.
 This is known as a survival action and can increase the financial recovery for the survivors and the estate of the deceased.

-Call Brezina Law for Help With Knoxville Personal Injury or Wrongful Death Claims
+Call Atkins Brezina, PLLC for Help With Knoxville Personal Injury or Wrongful Death Claims

-For help with a Knoxville or Tennessee personal injury or wrongful death claim, call Brezina Law at 865-500-3121.
+For help with a Knoxville or Tennessee personal injury or wrongful death claim, call Atkins Brezina, PLLC at 865-500-3121.
 Your initial consultation is free, and we won’t charge any fee until after we are successful in getting compensation on your behalf.